cypnk/Bare/README.md

 Bare understands a rudimentary subset of [Markdown](https://daringfireball.net/projects/markdown/) and will filter HTML
 for you.

+Optionally, Bare will use the [Parsedown](https://github.com/erusev/parsedown) and the [ParsedownExtra](https://github.com/erusev/parsedown-extra) classes
+to format Markdown, if these files are present.

 ## Installation

 Upload the following to your web root: